wavefrontHQ/docs/pages/doc/alerts_manage.md

 You can change an alert at any time.

-1. Click **Alerting** in the taskbar to display the Alerts browser.
+1. Click **Alerting** in the taskbar to display the Alerts Browser.
 2. Click the name of the alert you want to edit to display the Edit Alert page.
 3. Update the properties you want to change, and click **Save**.

 ## Organize Related Alerts With Alert Tags

 You can use alert tags to organize related alerts into categories.
 Alert tags are especially useful for setting up [maintenance  windows](maintenance_windows_managing.html#using-maintenance-windows).
 You can:
-* [Search or filter](wavefront_searching.html) the list of alerts in the Alerts browser to show only a category of alerts.
+* [Search or filter](wavefront_searching.html) the list of alerts in the Alerts Browser to show only a category of alerts.
 * Suppress a category of alerts during a [maintenance window](maintenance_windows_managing.html#using-maintenance-windows).
 * [Reference a group of alert metrics](alerts_dependencies.html#referencing-alert-metrics) in a single expression.